Smard Homes | Custom Modular Homes, A-Frame & Container Homes in India

 Key Features of Prefabricated Buildings:

-- Quick Assembly: On-site work is minimal, saving time and labor.
+• Quick Assembly: Since parts arrive pre-made, on-site work remains minimal, saving time and labor.

-- Versatility: Prefabs are used for modular homes, offices, temporary structures, and even luxury villas.
+• Versatility: Prefab structures work well for modular homes, offices, temporary setups, and even high-end villas.

 What is a Pre-Engineered Building?

-Pre-Engineered Buildings are custom-designed steel structures fabricated in a factory and then assembled on-site.
+A pre-engineered building (PEB) is a custom-designed steel structure fabricated in a factory and then assembled on-site.
 Unlike prefab buildings, PEBs are specifically engineered for industrial, commercial, and large-scale applications.
-They involve designing and engineering each component to meet specific project requirements before fabrication.
+Engineers design each component based on load-bearing requirements, environmental factors, and project specifications before manufacturing begins.

 Key Features of Pre-Engineered Buildings:

-- Steel Dominance: PEBs typically use steel frames, ensuring durability and strength.
+• Steel Framework: PEBs primarily use steel, providing durability and structural strength.

-- Cost Efficiency: Optimized design reduces material wastage and construction costs.
+• Cost Efficiency: Optimized designs reduce material waste and overall construction costs.

 Differences Between Prefabricated and Pre-Engineered Buildings